14,000 AND COUNTING

 In 2017 there were 2,400 immigrant children being detained by the United States.
 As of November 28, 2018, the number was over 14,000 and counting.

 72U is a creative residency housed within the global advertising agency 72andSunny.
 72U’s mission is to create positive social change through radical creativity while exploring the intersection of art, technology, and culture.
-72U invited nine creatives from around the world to collaborate and use their skills to address one of the most contentious issues of our time - immigration policy and the separation of families in the United States.

 Traecy Smith, Catherine Roscart, Tyler Hicks, Ginger Quintanilla, Daniel Kim, Jacqueline Miller, Federico Zoppei, Raja Mani, Wale Agboola, Taylor Alley, Cristina Marquez, IM Creations, NowArt L.A.

-ROLES IN THE PROJECT
+MY ROLE IN THE PROJECT

-Installation: Product Designer/ Art Director
+Product Designer/ Art Director

 Buzzfeed’s “Pero Like”